PRISM

 Dr. Bill Evans seated in front of a mixing console with the native Belexes Virtual Audio Workstation interface in front of him.

-Evans performed his graduate work at Manchester Metropolitan University and Glasgow University.
-His first PhD thesis established the methodology of Performance Restoration, a set of technologies and techniques to repair musical errors in recorded music, and restore performers’ original intentions.
-His second introduced the Virtual Audio Workstation .
-Based on his research, he has engineered tracks for dozens of iconic artists, including with his own band, Flying Colors.
+Bill Evans performed his graduate work at Manchester Metropolitan University and Glasgow University.
+His PhD thesis established the methodology of Performance Restoration, a set of technologies and techniques to repair musical errors in recorded music, and restore performers’ original intentions.
+The Virtual Audio Workstation was introduced in Evans’ alternate thesis.
+Based on this research, he has engineered tracks for dozens of iconic artists, including with his own band, Flying Colors.

 Bill Evans is a brilliant audio scientist who creates highly innovative and genuinely musical software solutions to some of recording’s most vexing issues.